nickbrandt/GitLab/doc/ci/jenkins/index.md

 - Normally all jobs within a single stage run in parallel, and all stages run in sequence.
   There are different [pipeline architectures](../pipelines/pipeline_architectures.md) that allow you to change this behavior.
+- The new [`rules` syntax](../yaml/README.md#rules) is the recommended method of controlling when different jobs run.
+It is more powerful than the `only/except` syntax.
 - The `.gitlab-ci.yml` file is checked in to the root of your repository, much like a Jenkinsfile, but is in the YAML format (see [complete reference](../yaml/README.md)) instead of a Groovy DSL.
 It's most analogous to the declarative Jenkinsfile format.